 You change to the cash method of accounting and choose to account for inventoriable items in the same manner as materials and supplies that are not incidental.
 You accrued sales in 2015 for which you received payment in 2016.
 You must report those sales in both years as a result of changing your accounting method and must make a section 481(a) adjustment to prevent duplication of income.

 A net negative section 481(a) adjustment is taken into account entirely in the year of the change.
 A net positive section 481(a) adjustment is generally taken into account over a period of 4 years.
 Include any net positive section 481(a) adjustments on line 6.
 If the net section 481(a) adjustment is negative, report it in Part V.

-If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies (explained later), check the “Yes” box.
+If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies, check the “Yes” box.
 Otherwise, check the “No” box.
-If you check the “No” box, this business is a passive activity.
-If you have a loss from this business, see Limit on losses, later.
-If you have a profit from this business activity but have current year losses from other passive activities or you have prior year unallowed passive activity losses, see the Instructions for Form 8582.
+If you check the “No” box, this activity is passive.
+If you have a loss from a passive activity, see Limit on losses, later.
+If you have a profit from the rental of property to a nonpassive activity, see Recharacterization of Passive Income in Pub.
+925 to find out how to report the net income.